bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js218">218.
 Pyramid</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program generates a triangle pattern using ASCII characters and displays it in the console.
+<p>This program generates a triangle pattern using ASCII characters and displays it in the
+console.</p>
 <pre>
 function generateAsciiTriangle(height) {
   for (let i = 1; i < = height; i++) {